October: Color (and a Freebie) Everywhere!

 Freebies enable me to reach more people.
 I need you to help me share all the fun with your friends and family.
 When you share on MeWe, Facebook, Instagram, X, Pinterest, you’ll give them the opportunity to subscribe and win also.
 Subscribing is free.
 Freebies are free.

-Coming up on April 5th, you’ll see the new Freebie.
+I’ll announce June’s winner soon and coming up on July 5th, you’ll see the new Freebie.
 Enter to win that day.
 A winner is chosen at random from those subscribers who enter before midnight.
 Then, check your email in the days following.

 Smartphone reminders help.